Americo Boschetti

-Americo Boschetti (born April 16, 1951) is a singer, composer and guitarist.
+Americo Boschetti (April 16, 1951 - May 22, 2025) is a singer, composer and guitarist.
 Composer of over 500 songs, Boschetti has also transformed many poems into songs by adding music to the lyrics.

 Early years

 Boschetti was born in Santurce, a section of San Juan, the capital of Puerto Rico.
 However, he was raised in the town of Corozal where his mother's family came from.
 There he received his primary and secondary education and at an early age was introduced to the world of music when his mother gave him a guitar as a present.
 In 1964, he wrote in English his first song influenced by the styles of the Beatles, Rolling Stones and Bob Dylan.

 In 1968, Boschetti enrolled at the University of Puerto Rico and became involved in the Puerto Rican independence movement.
 He was also involved in the student protests of that era against the Vietnam War, the presence of the ROTC in the university's campus and other political issues.
 He started writing songs directed towards social reforms and romantic themes.